Solar X-ray Imager: Imagery

 The SXI aboard GOES 12 is a Wolter Type I (Wolter telescope) grazing incidence X-ray telescope designed to record coronal images in continuous sequence at 1-minute intervals.
 The Solar X-ray Imager obtains images at multiple wavelengths on the electromagnetic spectrum from 6 to 60 angstrom units (Å).
-The imagery obtained by the XSI and XRS on GOES 12 allowed forecasters to see space phenomena such as coronal holes, whose geomagnetic and proton storms impact electrical grid systems on Earth as well as radio communications and satellite communications systems.
+The imagery obtained by the XSI and XRS on GOES 12 allowed forecasters to see space phenomena such as coronal holes, whose geomagnetic and proton storms impact electrical grid systems on Earth, and radio and satellite communications systems.

 Failure and termination of the GOES 12 instrument

-The XSI and XRS sensors on GOES 12 failed due to a problem with the electrical system which controls the north-south motion functionality of the instruments on April 12, 2007.
-The SXI and XRS currently have the ability to capture and record images.
-Due to limited field of view of the x-ray instrumentation, the XSI and XRS and been permanently deactivated.
+The XSI and XRS sensors on GOES 12 failed due to a problem with the electrical system which controls the north-south motion of the instruments on April 12, 2007.
+The SXI and XRS have the ability to capture and record images.
+Due to limited field of view of the x-ray instrumentation, the XSI and XRS have been permanently deactivated.